AmeliaSys/AmeliaSys/README.md

 #### In my past lives I:
 _____
 - 🦠 Designed survey research and modeled data to guide the New Zealand Government on their COVID-19 response
-- 📈 Used data analytics to scope new markets, design new products and measure brand performance @ TRA
+- 📈 Used data analytics to scope new markets, design new products and measure brand performance for my clients @ The Research Agency (TRA)
-- 👩‍🎓 Graduated with a Bachelor of Arts and Commerce from the University of Auckland
+- 👩‍🎓 Graduated with a Bachelor of Arts and Commerce from the University of Auckland (Economics, Psychology, Marketing

 #### More about me:
 _____
 - I'm from Auckland, 🇳🇿
-- I love ⛷, 🏃‍♀️, 📷, ✈️
+- I love ⛷  🏃‍♀️  📷  ✈️